 Program Administrators shall submit the finalized but not yet executed contract with the independent SAG Facilitator to the Commission by letter to the Executive Director for each Plan.
 Commission Staff will submit a report to the Commission containing its assessment of the contract and/or scope of work and describing its recommendations for Commission action, if any.
 In addition, a Program Administrator will submit any fully executed contract and scope of work with the independent SAG Facilitator as a compliance filing in the Policy Manual Version 2.0 approval docket within fourteen (14) days of execution.
 Such compliance filing will be treated primarily as public with only minimal redaction of information that is confidential (e.g., wage rates).

-Program Administrators will include language in the independent SAG Facilitator contract that provides that the Commission has the right to direct Program Administrators to terminate the SAG Facilitator contract if the Commission determines the SAG Facilitator is not acting independently, or is unable or unwilling to independently facilitate the SAG.
+Program Administrators will include language in the independent SAG Facilitator contract that provides that the Commission has the right to direct Program Administrators to terminate the SAG Facilitator contract if the Commission determines the SAG Facilitator was not acting independently, or is unable or unwilling to independently facilitate the SAG.

 If a party believes that the SAG Facilitator is not acting independently, that party is encouraged to raise a concern with the SAG Steering Committee.
 In the event that the concern cannot be resolved through such conversations, the party may file a petition with the Commission requesting that the Commission order the Program Administrators to terminate the contract.
 The SAG Facilitator contract with Program Administrators will automatically terminate upon a Commission finding that the contract should be terminated, after issuance of notice and hearing and an opportunity for Program Administrators, the SAG Facilitator, and other interested parties to be heard, including through Commission resolution of any filed applications for rehearing.
 All due process rights guaranteed by the Public Utilities Act and the Commission’s rules shall apply.